wormtable/wormtable/docs/source/data-storage.rst

 start, and the third byte holds the number of elements stored.
 This format defines the fundamental limits of wormtable's row format: since we have two bytes to describe addresses, rows are a maximum of 64K long.
-Similarly, since we have one byte to hold the number of elements in a variable length column, we store a maximum of 255 elements within a variable length column.
-Similarly, ``var(2)`` columns are assigned four bytes in the fixed region and hold a maximum of 16535 elements.
+Since we have one byte to hold the number of elements in a ``var(1)`` column, we store a maximum of 255 elements within a variable length column.
+However, ``var(2)`` columns are assigned four bytes in the fixed region and can therefore hold a maximum of 65535 elements.

 **************
 Column storage